katefoy/Gloomhaven-Attack-Deck-Modifers/README.md

 * *modifierDeckView.js*: Handles what the user sees and includes actions that manipulate the DOM.
 This includes event listeners for clicking the card, bless button, and curse button.
 * *stylesheets.css*: CSS styles.

-# Feedback and Bugs
-If you encounter an issue while using this app, please let me know.
-You can submit the issue right here on Github or contact me directly at jennifer.k.tam@gmail.com.

-If you haven't heard of the game and are interested in learning more, I recommend you [check](https://www.kickstarter.com/projects/1350948450/gloomhaven) it out!